Related: Get a Colorado Registered Agent

 (h) Creating, as borrower or lender, or acquiring, mortgages or other security interests in real or personal property;

 (i) Securing or collecting debts in its own behalf or enforcing mortgages or security interests in property securing such debts;

 (j) Owning, without more, real or personal property;

 (k) Conducting an isolated transaction that is completed within thirty days and that is not one in the course of repeated transactions of a like nature;

 (l) Transacting business or conducting activities in interstate commerce; and

 (m) In the case of a foreign nonprofit corporation:

 (II) Distributing information to its members.

 This list is not exhaustive.
-For additional detail and information visit review Colorado’s Corporations and Associations Act.Keep in mind that even if the state of Colorado does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+For additional detail and information visit review Colorado’s Corporations and Associations Act.Keep in mind that even if a Colorado Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.